jshun/ppopp20-ae/README.md

 with 1TB of RAM.
 We use 'numactl -i all' for parallel experiments for better performance.

-First, install a compiler version with support for Cilk Plus (g++ version 5.4.0 or later or Tapir/LLVM) on a Linux machine.
+First, install a compiler with support for Cilk Plus (g++ version 5.4.0 or later or Tapir/LLVM) on a Linux machine.
 If using an AWS EC2 instance with RedHat OS, the following instructions can be used to easily install g++ with Cilk Plus: